 The author of a best-selling memoir and of several cookbooks, Ripert has also brought his genius to bear through publishing and television.
 He has long been a guest judge on Top Chef, appeared on several episodes of the late Anthony Bourdain’s No Reservations and Parts Unknown (the two were very close friends), and was the host of his own show, Avec Eric, on PBS.
 As the vice chair of City Harvest, a New York City nonprofit that aims to strengthen the local food system and reduce food waste, Ripert also takes time to help feed New Yorkers in need.

-On this episode of Time Sensitive, Ripert talks with Spencer about his cool-headed leadership style, his meticulous approach to managing time and technique in the kitchen, the enduring influence of his mother’s culinary wonders, and the transformational power of Buddhism on his being.
+On this episode, Ripert talks with Spencer about his cool-headed leadership style, his meticulous approach to managing time and technique in the kitchen, the enduring influence of his mother’s culinary wonders, and the transformational power of Buddhism on his being.

 Ripert recalls his early years in the Andorran mountains, discusses Le Bernardin’s 50-year journey, and shares his thoughts on the restaurant’s enduring four-star rating across three-plus decades.